MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-create-openrowset-statistics.md

 ## Arguments

 [ @stmt = ] N'statement_text'
 Specifies a Transact-SQL statement that will return column values to be used for statistics.
 You can use TABLESAMPLE within the `@stmt` to specify samples of data to be used.
 If TABLESAMPLE isn't specified, FULLSCAN will be used.
+For CSV data sources, only FULLSCAN is supported.

 `<tablesample_clause> ::= TABLESAMPLE ( sample_number PERCENT )`

 ## Remarks
+ Use `sys.sp_create_openrowset_statistics` to create statistics on external data sources via OPENROWSET.
+Currently, you can create single-column statistics only.

- Statistics metadata is available for external table columns only.
-Statistics metadata isn't available for OPENROWSET columns.
+ Statistics metadata is not available for OPENROWSET columns.

+ For statistics on external table columns, use `CREATE STATISTICS` instead.
+For more information, see [Create statistics for external table column](/azure/synapse-analytics/sql/develop-tables-statistics#examples-create-statistics-for-external-table-column).

 ## Permissions
  Requires ADMINISTER BULK OPERATIONS or ADMINISTER DATABASE BULK OPERATIONS permissions.